 In this course, students apply instructional techniques for instrument flight instruction and learn to analyze instrument flight maneuvers and techniques.
 It includes determining objectives, teaching techniques, and evaluation criteria as well as analysis of instrument flight maneuvers including common student errors, control functions as they pertain to aircraft control, effects and principles of safety, and applicable FAA regulations.
 The student will be prepared to take the FAA Flight Instructor - Instrument Airman Knowledge Test.
-Prerequisite: Completion of the Diploma Program.
 (50 Didactic Hours)